Sea of Fear

-Sea of Fear is a 2006 film about a group of people on a boat who fall victim to a killing spree.
-Directed by Andrew Schuth, it was released on DVD on August 22, 2006.
-The film is rated PG-13 by the MPAA.
+Sea of Fear is a 2006 American slasher film produced, written and directed by Andrew Schuth, and starring Edward Albert, Katherine Bailess, Kieren Hutchison, Burgess Jenkins, Adam Mayfield, Christopher Showerman and Caroline Walker.
+The film is about a group of people on a boat who fall victim to a killing spree.
+It was released direct-to-DVD on August 22, 2006, by Lionsgate.

 Plot

 Four friends take a vacation on a boat, with its skipper and three crew.
 By a campfire one night, the seven discuss the kind of death each fears most.
 One by one, each of the party is killed by the method he fears most.